mlan/docker-asterisk/README.md

 # Container audio

 The `mlan/asterisk` container supports two-way audio using [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).
 This allows you to use the Asterisk console channel to do some management or debugging.
-The audio stream is passed between the container and host by sharing the user's pulse unix socket.
+The audio stream is passed between the container and host by sharing the user's pulse UNIX socket.

 The method described here was chosen since it allows audio to be enabled on an already running container.
 The method involves a directory `./pulse:/run/pulse:rshared` on the host being mounted in the container, see the [compose example](#docker-compose-example), and environment variables being set within the container, allowing pulse to locate the socket; `PULSE_SERVER=unix:/run/pulse/socket` and cookie; `PULSE_COOKIE=/run/pulse/cookie`.
 To arrange the pulse directory on the host, from a shell, run: